SantiagoHerreG/API_franle/README.md

 # REST API: Franle

 ### Share and learn languages anonymously.
-Web sockets is the protocol to establish fast and secure connections between clients.
+The API REST is the web service to interact between the mobile app and the MONGODB database.
 This project is part of Holberton School (9 months foundations) coursework.

 ## Implemented making use of:

-+ NodeJS
++ NodeJS (JavaScript package)
-+ Mongoose
++ Mongoose (Object Data Model)
-+ Express
++ Express (Application server- router)
-+ Mocha
++ Mocha (Testing)
-+ Chai
++ Chai (Assertions)

 ### Installation: